 - Brooklyn – Brooklyn Bridge Park has a lovely view of Manhattan, check out the street art in Bushwick, Brooklyn Botanical Gardens, Brooklyn Museum, Coney Island

-- The Bronx – NY Botanical Garden, Go see a Yankees game, The Real Little Italy (Arthur Avenue)
+- The Bronx – NY Botanical Garden, go see a Yankees game, visit the Real Little Italy (Arthur Avenue)

-- Queens – Go see a Mets Game at Citifield, Museum of the Moving Image
+- Queens – Go see a Mets Game at Citifield, check out the Museum of the Moving Image, visit Gantry Plaza State Park for amazing views of midtown Manhattan

-- Staten Island – Great view of Manhattan from the Staten Island Ferry, See the Staten Island Yankees (minor league baseball team), Staten Island Museum
+- Staten Island – Great view of downtown Manhattan from the Staten Island Ferry, See the Staten Island Yankees (minor league baseball team), visit the Staten Island Museum

 You can’t see everything in one trip